May 24, 2018

 OPPORTUNITY: TEST PREP INSTRUCTOR POSITIONS AVAILABLE

-Are you looking for a way to further develop your teaching experience and earn a little bit of extra pocket money?
+Are you looking for a way to further develop your teaching experience and earn extra pocket money?
 Apply today to be a LSAT test prep instructor (LSAT/Law experience not required)!
-This new service offered by the Division of Continuing Education (DCE), in partnership with Educational Testing Consultants, is perfect for you because the curriculum is already set, and just needs you to bring it to life.
+This new service offered by the Division of Continuing Education (DCE), in partnership with Educational Testing Consultants, is perfect for you because the curriculum is already established, and just needs you to bring it to life.

 To apply online to be a LSAT instructor: Click here